Manage elastic cloud hosts

 Load generators can be hosted on local machines or in a cloud account.
 To host a load generator on the cloud, you must have access to a cloud account that will host the load generator, and your cloud account must be set up for provisioning load generators.

-LoadRunner Enterprise currently supports Amazon EC2 cloud accounts.
+LoadRunner Enterprise supports LoadRunner Enterprise CloudBurst, Amazon EC2, and Microsoft Azure cloud accounts.

 Back to top